khitishkumar18/Rule-Engine-with-AST/readme.md

         "experience": 10
       }

-  Input this json in "Data (JSON format):" and press evaluate button which will hence generate the reult as Trur or False.
+  Input this json in "Data (JSON format):" and press evaluate button which will hence generate the reult as True or False.

 ## Predefined test cases: